richardgaywood/paydata.org/content/sprawlrunners/matrix/cybercombat.md

 If the device takes a Wound (via a raise on the attack roll) then they are bricked.
 They do not function again until repaired.

-If the commlink that is running a PAN becomes Shaken, every device on the PAN is Shaken (and hence unusable) with it, until the commlink comes back.
-If it is crashed, every device on the PAN is Shaken.
-They can roll to unshake as usual (just roll once for all of them), but will come back as unattended devices, without the protection of the PAN.
+Networks run from commlinks are much less robust than those run by cyberdecks.
+If the commlink becomes Shaken, every device on the network is Shaken (and hence unusable) with it, until the commlink comes back.
+If it is crashed, every device on the network is Shaken.
+They can roll to unshake as usual (just roll once for all of them), but will come back as unattended devices, without the protection of the network.

 ## Consequences of crashing things